caprarodorner/preview-internal.caprarodorner.de/content/services/transfer-pricing-and-innersource.md

 {{< /accordion >}}

 {{< accordion prefix="Package: " title="Risk Assessment" label="get certainty now!" >}}
 Is your InnerSource program facing risks related to transfer pricing and taxation?
-With our measurement gear, we identify how your enterprise’s national entities partake in InnerSource collaboration (_contribution flow_), analyze where you are at risk, and propose concrete next steps to mitigate those risks.
+With our measurement gear, we identify how your enterprise’s national entities partake in InnerSource collaboration (_contribution-flow_), analyze where you are at risk, and propose concrete next steps to mitigate those risks.

 This package delivers:
 - high-level analysis of InnerSource collaboration among your national entities